s3ql/s3ql/rst/installation.rst

   <https://pypi.python.org/pypi/requests/>`_.
 To check if this module
   is installed, try to execute `python3 -c 'import requests'`.

+* If you want to use systemd integration, you need the `Python systemd module <https://github.com/systemd/python-systemd>`_.
+To check if this module is installed, try to execute `python3 -c 'import systemd'`.

 * `SQLite <http://www.sqlite.org/>`_ version 3.7.0 or newer.
 SQLite
   has to be installed as a *shared library* with development headers.